Crowdfunding Lawyers

 6. Interest on Deferred Fees or Manager Advances

-Interest on deferred fees or manager advances is rare, but it does occur.
+Interest on deferred charges or manager advances is rare, but it does occur.
 This is particularly true when discussing convertible notes or using your own money to fund the deal.
 You’re technically making a loan to the company unless you’re buying in like any of the other investors.

 In Conclusion